social-media-ethics-automation/book/_build/discord/_build/html/_sources/ch19_capitalism/06_imagining_alternatives.md

 - What if there were a social media site funded by the government as a government service (e.g., democratic socialism)?
   - What could this social media site do differently?
 What do you think would work well, what would work poorly?
   - Private companies are allowed to restrict speech in ways government entities are not.
 How would this impact content moderation if government funds were used?
-- What if social media sites were publicly funded or crowd-funded (like NPR for radio, and PBS for TV, Wikipedia)?
+- What if social media sites were publicly funded or crowd-funded (like NPR for radio, and PBS for TV, Wikipedia, Archive of Our Own for fan fiction)?
 Note: Mastodon is trying to do this.